ansilove/Ascension/README.md

-# Ascension
+# Ascension (public 2.x branch)

-Ascension is a NFO DIZ ASC viewer for OS X, focused on being a lightweight tool with an essential feature set.
-It comes with full Retina support, including a Retina optimized interface and even renders ASCII art in high DPI.
+This repository is a legacy, containing the very last public source code of my app Ascension.
+Note that branch 2.x won't be further developed.
+Since version 3.x, Ascension is not open source anymore.

 You want it all?
 Check out our flagship app [ESCAPES](http://escapes.byteproject.net), where a considerably improved variant of Ascension is built-in.
 While Ascension is purism, [ESCAPES](http://escapes.byteproject.net) is the candy.

-## Download
+## Get the latest version

-Visit the [Mac App Store](http://itunes.apple.com/app/ascension/id410426085?mt=12) to download the latest version.
-You may also follow this link to see a current screenshot.
+Fortunately Ascension remains actively developed.
+You can visit the [Mac App Store](http://itunes.apple.com/app/ascension/id410426085?mt=12) to get the latest version.
+You might also be interested in my flagship app [Escapes]((http://escapes.byteproject.net), where a considerably improved variant of Ascension is built-in.

 ## License

-Ascension is released under a MIT-style license.
+Ascension 2.x is released under a MIT-style license.
 See the file `LICENSE` for details.